Mohammadjamiu/tahugo_updated/content/how-to-tech/why-hexagonal-shape-is-preferred-in-cellular-architecture.md

 ---
-title: Why Hexagonal Shape Is Preferred in Cellular Architecture
+title: Why Hexagonal Shape Is Preferred in Cellular Architecture?
 slug: why hexagonal shape is preferred in cellular architecture
 postdate: March 27, 2023
-description: " The use of hexagons is based on the mathematical principle that hexagons are the most efficient shape for covering a two-dimensional plane with equal-sized cells, while minimizing the overlap between neighboring cells."
+description: The hexagonal shape is preferred in cellular architecture because, it allows for complete and balanced coverage with minimal overlap, which reduces the number of base stations required to cover an area.
 categorylabel: Tech Stuff
 categories: '["How-to-tech"]'
 image: /images/area-size-of-cell.webp